 A routine professional inspection of your HVAC unit can help spot leaks that could one day damage your floor, wall, or ceiling.

 Water leakages will happen more in homes with older plumbing installations.
 Current government research shows that 5-10% of homes in the US have water leaks that lose up to 90 gallons a day or more.

 It has been calculated that if the 5% of American homes with the most leaks were to correct those leaks, it could save the nation over 177 billion gallons of water annually.

 Plumbing Inspections & Improvements in Portland, OR

 While it may seem odd for the Pacific Northwest, the state of Oregon is indeed facing a drought.

-Not only can leaks run up your utilities bill and cause expensive damage; they waste a precious resource that is now facing shortage.
+Not only can leaks run up your utility bill and cause expensive damage; they waste a precious resource that is now facing a shortage.

-Apollo Plumbing, Heating and Air Conditioning offers plumbing inspections at affordable prices, and can replace or upgrade any faulty fixtures sometimes even same day.
+Apollo Plumbing, Heating & Air Conditioning offers plumbing inspections at affordable prices and can replace or upgrade any faulty fixtures sometimes even same day.

 Take care of your home and give us a call today!